 When it comes to starting a career in cyber security, having a strong educational background can provide you with a solid foundation and help you stand out in a competitive job market.

-Many universities and institutions offer specialized degree programs in cyber security designed to equip students with the necessary skills and knowledge to excel in this field.
+Many universities and institutions offer specialised degree programs in cyber security designed to equip students with the necessary skills and knowledge to excel in this field.

 2. Gain practical experience